DSpace/RestContract/item-requests.md

 }
 ```
 "acceptRequest" is required to set the status of a request.  "responseMessage" is optional.  "responseMessage" is not a part of the request and is not stored.
 Other fields will be ignored -- requests are not updatable.

+Return codes:
+* 200 OK - if the operation succeeded
+* 4?? ??? - if the current session is not authenticated to one of the configured approvers
+* 422 UNPROCESSABLE ENTITY - if the request could not be found or `acceptRequest` was not specified.

 ## Linked entities
 ### item entries